 was not necessary, ruled a New York court.
-Taking bits from the car was not like taking something out of a house, and no search warrant was necessary.

-Bits mediate our daily lives.
-It is almost as hard to avoid leaving digital footprints as it is to avoid touching the ground when we walk, and even if we lived our lives without walking, we would unsuspectingly be leaving fingerprints.
+Taking bits from the car was not like taking something out of a house, and no search warrant was necessary.20 walk, and even if we lived our lives without walking, we would unsuspectingly be leaving fingerprints.